How I Learned About Gender Issues

 Now I know I do not have to tell you about what it is like to be marginalized in your own society.
 If we are dealing w stereotypes here then I am the stereotype oppressor: a hetero old white guy.
-I don’t need to tell you about the grand or the everyday struggles of being a woman, a mother, or a daughter in a society that presents women as a commodity to be consumed and a social force needing to be corralled.
+I only know stories of women’s lives, you guys live them.
+I don’t need to tell you about the grand or the everyday struggles of being a woman, a mother, or a daughter in a society that presents women as a commodity to be consumed and a social force needing to be corralled, nearly 100 yrs after women got the vote and the idea of equality, but it’s not reality yet.
+Though I myself have never been a woman, I can plainly see that.
 Though I have been a man, a father and a son and intimately and socially involved w women my whole life.
 Heck, I like women so much I used to live in one.

-When I was very little, she tried to kill herself and spent some time in a mental hospital.
-As you can guess, when she returned, to my little baby’s mind, she seemed a superhero and really never changed in my mind after that.
+When I was very little, she spent some time in a mental hospital.
+As you can guess, when she returned, to my little baby’s mind, she seemed a superhero to me and I really never changed in my mind after that.
+In my childhood, in her youth, she lived her life a star.
+But my mom’s ancient local celebrity isn’t the point here.
 The point of the story here is I remember her being afraid … and taking on the world anyway.
 I mean she literally sang for our supper in a time when working in a nightclub made her a marked woman.
 She focused on her gifts.
 She focused on her hope and never stopped; and those are skills that men do not teach each other.

 So, I honor women’s issues because I honor my mom.
-I also fight for women’s issues most directly to honor my surrogate mom during my teens, Susanne Nicholson, a take-no-nonsense Viet vet nurse who was way more butch than most drill sergeants.
-She fought for every activist issue you could imagine in the early 70s and for about five yrs lived w us while she worked as a social worker and put herself to college.
-Later when she went onto grad school, first at Pan American University in Edinburg, TX same nearby college my mom and I would go to and later in the booming city of Houston where she got her doctorate in gerontology, I got to spend summers w her and see what the world outside my tiny town of five thousand was like.
+I also fight for women’s issues at least as intently to honor my surrogate mom during my teens, Susanne Nicholson, a take-no-nonsense Viet vet nurse who was way more butch than most drill sergeants.
+She fought for every activist issue you could imagine in the early 70s and for about five yrs lived w us while she worked as a social worker and put herself through college at Pan American University in Edinburg, TX same nearby college my mom and I would go to.
+Later when she went onto grad school, in the booming city of Houston where she got her doctorate in gerontology, I got to spend summers w her and see what the world outside my tiny town of five thousand was like.

-Later, Suzanne returned to Edinburg to create nutritional programs for nursing home in South Texas, I got to live w her and actually go to the where’d I’d spent my summers.
-It was a dream come true … for a couple of semesters then I moved out and that is a whole other story but, it was Suzanne who introduced me to the politics of gender equality in a way my mom never could.
-This was back in the day when the straight culture, especially the rural straight culture had no qualms about being openly hostile to gay culture.
+Later, Suzanne returned to Edinburg to create nutritional programs for nursing home in South Texas, I got to live w her and actually be a student on the campus where’d I’d spent my teenage summers.
+It was a dream come true … for a couple of semesters then I moved on and that is a whole other story but, it was Suzanne who introduced me to the politics of gender equality in a way my mom never could.
+Suzanne was a buzz-cut butch.
+This was back in the 70s, back in the day when the straight culture, especially the rural straight culture, had no qualms about being openly hostile to gay culture.
 This was in a time when stories like Matthew Sheppard were routine.

-A 20yr Montessori teacher till mental health issues took her life, Lisa was also a life-long liberal feminist, peace activist, secularist, environmentalist, and educator; but she was always troubled.
+A 20yr Montessori teacher till mental health issues took her life, Lisa Weisser was also a life-long liberal, a feminist, peace activist, secularist, environmentalist, and educator; but she was always troubled.
 In and out of mental hospitals her whole life, at one point she chose to have an abortion rather than bring a 2nd child into her unstable world.
 It wasn’t a decision I loved, but she was the woman I loved and it was entirely her body.
 It was a hard choice, but we never doubted it was hers to make.
-And I still believe that as, Roe v Wade declared, until a fetus is viable, the life of the mother is the primary concern.
-That birth control is not murder, and neither is standard safe medical abortion, but more importantly that access to safe birth control is the best way to curb abortion and men who try to limit it, are trying to use your own ovaries as chains.
+And I still believe that, as Roe v Wade declared, until a fetus is viable, the life of the mother is the primary concern.
+I certainly believe that standard safe medical abortion is not murder, and neither is birth control.
+Birth control is the essence of responsibility.
+Even more importantly access to safe birth control is the best way to curb abortion and men who try to limit it, are trying to use your own ovaries as chains.